Israeli voters punish Netanyahu but keep him in power

 Tuesday's vote was the first in Israel since Arab uprisings swept the region two years ago, reshaping the Middle East.

-Netanyahu has said the turbulence, which has brought Islamists to power in neighbouring Egypt and elsewhere, shows the importance of strengthening national security.
+Netanyahu has said the turbulence, which has brought Islamists to power in neighboring Egypt and elsewhere, shows the importance of strengthening national security.

 (Reporting by Jerusalem bureau; and Matt Spetalnick in Washington; Editing by Alastair Macdonald)